rems8505/digit_classifier/README.md

 ├── Dockerfile               # Docker build file
 ├── .github/workflows/
-│   └── ci.yml               # GitHub Actions for CI to train, test, build and push to docker hub │   └── cd.yml               # GitHub Actions for CD to to depkoy the docer cobtiabers to AWS EC2
+│   └── ci.yml               # GitHub Actions for CI to train, test, build and push to docker hub │   └── cd.yml               # GitHub Actions for CD to to deploy the docker contianers to AWS EC2
 ```

 ---